-Payments totaling \$2,248,643 million were made on the loan.
-This included a \$107 thousand principal prepayment and \$2.14 million in interest.
-An additional As of March 31, 2020 and 2019, \$38.9 million and \$39.02 million, respectively, was outstanding.
+Payments totaling \$19.1 million were made on the loan during the year.
+This included a \$15.8 million in principal prepayment and \$3.3 million in interest.
+The high principal and interest payment is due to timing of disbursements of funds for prior year's payments that was previously recorded as a payable, which represented \$15.4 million.
+As of March 31, 2021 and 2020, \$23.1 million and \$38.9 million, respectively, was outstanding.